Sage-Bionetworks/synapsePythonClient/docs/articles/data_storage.rst

 Synapse can use a variety of storage mechanisms to store content, however the most common storage solution is AWS S3.
 This article illustrates some special features that can be used with S3 storage and how they interact with the Python client.
+In particular it covers:

+#.
+Linking External storage locations to new/existing projects or folders
+#.
+Migration of existing projects or folders to new external storage locations
+#.
+Creating STS enabled storage locations
+#.
+Using SFTP

 External storage locations
 ==========================

-Synapse folders can be configured to use custom implementations for their underlying data storage.
+Synapse projects or folders can be configured to use custom implementations for their underlying data storage.
 More information on this feature can be found
 `here <https://help.synapse.org/docs/Custom-Storage-Locations.2048327803.html>`__.
 The most common implementation of this is to configure a folder to store data in a user controlled AWS S3 bucket rather than Synapse's default internal S3 storage.

 The following illustrates creating a new folder backed by a user specified S3 bucket.
+Note: An existing folder also works.

+If you are changing the storage location of an existing folder to a user specified S3 bucket none of the files will be migrated.
+In order to migrate the files to the new storage location see the documentation further down in this article labeled 'Migrating programmatically'.
+When you change the storage location for a folder only NEW files uploaded to the folder are uploaded to the user specific S3 bucket.

 #.
 Ensure that the bucket is `properly configured
    <https://help.synapse.org/docs/Custom-Storage-Locations.2048327803.html#CustomStorageLocations-SettingUpanExternalAWSS3Bucket>`__.